spscatena/Week6-project/README.md

 ![](https://media.giphy.com/media/EOpZ7XsVfTN2E/giphy.gif)

 ## Production Description
-A fun site where the user can enter text into an input field to be translation into Minion, Chef or Pirate language.
+A fun site where the user can enter text into an input field to be translated into Minion, Sweedish Chef or Pirate language.

 ## Wireframes:
 Home Page: